November 30th 2005 -

 We spent the night last night here at the Newell Factory in Miami, Oklahoma.
 They had free full hook-ups, however our little Trek felt very out of place.
 All of

-of the new and used ones that they had on the lot.
+the new and used ones that they had on the lot.
 As we walked around them we noticed that they all had a doorbell.
-Not realizing what it really was Suzy
+Not realizing what it really was Suzy pushed

-pushed on of them, and the door swung open.
-Her jaw almost hit the floor thinking that someone was answering the bell, but we then realized that it was the
+on of them, and the door swung open.
+Her jaw almost hit the floor thinking that someone was answering the bell, but we then realized that it was the button to

-button to activate the pocket door, and that one had apparently not been locked for the evening.
-Figuring that there were probably cameras around we
+activate the pocket door, and that one had apparently not been locked for the evening.
+Figuring that there were probably cameras around we decided against

 July 12th-

-could have done without the heat, but the people we have meet along the way are well worth it.
-The two couples we met in The Ozarks are definitely going to
+have done without the heat, but the people we have meet along the way are well worth it.
+The two couples we met in The Ozarks are definitely going to do an

-do an event in November, and maybe even the Rodeo.
+event in November, and maybe even the Rodeo.
 We met another very nice couple at a rest stop that loved our motorhome.
-They are looking to
+They are looking to downsize, so

-downsize, so we exchanged numbers with them as well.
+we exchanged numbers with them as well.
 How funny would that be to sell our current motor home to them, and buy Tom and Erika's Newell.
-We
+We wouldn't even

-wouldn't even need to go through a dealership.
+need to go through a dealership.
 That would be great.
-It is so much cooler here than Saint Louis, but much warmer than it was earlier this
+It is so much cooler here than Saint Louis, but much warmer than it was earlier this month in Colorado

 July 13th-